Purpose of Assessment and Grading

-The MAP test is a computerized adaptive test that measures individual student growth and progress from the beginning of the school year to the end of the school year.
+The MAP Growth test is a computerized adaptive assessment that measures individual student growth and progress from the beginning of the school year to the end of the school year.
 It assesses students in the areas of math, reading, language, and science and is aligned to ISY adopted standards.
-Each student takes a test that targets his/her individual achievement level.
+Each student takes an assessment that targets his/her individual achievement level.

-MAP testing results provide valuable information for teachers and parents.
+MAP Growth assessment results provide valuable information for teachers and parents.
 Teachers use testing data for instructional purposes: to identify individual student strengths and areas to improve; to identify specific areas of the curriculum that may need more emphasis; and to track student growth.
-Parents can also monitor their children’s growth from September to May and from year to year in relation to achievement in math, reading, language, and/or science.
+Parents can also monitor their children’s growth from September to February, February to May, and from year to year in relation to achievement in math, reading, language, and/or science.

-Kindergarten and Grade 1: Students in these grades take the ‘MAP for Primary Grades’ test that includes reading and math.
+Grade 1: Students in these grades take the ‘MAP Growth for Primary Grades’ assessment that includes reading and math.
 Headphones and audio accompany the test, and the testing format is visual and interactive.

-Grades 2 - 3: Grades 2 and 3 students take the MAP test in math, reading, and language.
+Grades 2 - 3: Grades 2 and 3 students take the MAP Growth assessment in math, reading, and language.

-Grades 4 - 8: Grades 4 through 8 students take the MAP test in math, reading, language, and science.
+Grades 4 - 9: Grades 4 through 9 students take the MAP assessments in math, reading, language, and science.

-What information do parents receive about their children’s performance on the MAP test?
+What information do parents receive about their children’s performance on the MAP Growth assessment?

-Parents receive individual student MAP progress reports in October and end of May.
-These reports provide information about progress students make in each subject area from one test administration to the next, and they show how a student performs compared to ISY peers and to a 2011 normed sample group of students.
+Parents receive individual student MAP Growth progress reports in September, February, and the end of May.
+These reports provide information about progress students make in each subject area from one test administration to the next, and they show how a student performs compared to ISY peers and to a 2015 normed sample group of students.
 The reports also provide specific subject area performance and Lexile reading levels.

-What are students tested on within each MAP subject?
+What are students assessed on within each MAP Growth subject?

-The table below shows a breakdown of the topics/content of each MAP test subject.
+The table below shows a breakdown of the topics/content of each MAP Growth assessment subject.

 Algebraic Thinking; Number and Operations; Fractions: Measurement and Data; and Geometry